magento/merchdocs/src/shipping/magento-shipping.md

 #### Magento Shipping Configuration

-The [Carriers]({{ site.baseurl }}{% link shipping/magento-shipping-carriers.md %}) and [Locations]({{ site.baseurl }}{% link shipping/magento-shipping-locations.md %}) configurations have been migrated to the Magento Shipping Portal, allowing for user experience improvements without the need of a Magento update.
-The links in Magento Admin automatically redirect users to the corresponding page in the Magento Shipping Portal.
+The [Carriers]({{ site.baseurl }}{% link shipping/magento-shipping-carriers.md %}) and [Locations]({{ site.baseurl }}{% link shipping/magento-shipping-locations.md %}) configurations have been moved to the Magento Shipping Portal, allowing for user experience improvements without the need for a Magento update.
+The Magento Admin automatically links users to the corresponding page in the Magento Shipping Portal.
 You can access these settings in the Magento Admin, but changes are made in the Magento Shipping Portal.

 -  [Carriers]({{ site.baseurl }}{% link shipping/magento-shipping-carriers.md %})